 Drawing and comment period is now closed.
 Winners announced in this comment.

 So it’s a real relief when a narrator matches my sense of timing, hits the right notes on the humor, and adapts to the story tone to match my words.
 Ann Shanks Etter has done all that for the brand new release of the audiobook of Cowboys and Kisses.
-It’s now exclusively at Audible.
-Early in the new year it will make its way to the other retailers and into library catalogs.
+The audiobook is available at Audible, at iTunes, Nook Audio, Scribd, Spotify, Kobo and Walmart, Audiobooks.com, and many other retailers and library catalogs.
+It’s also available directly from me in mp3 and m4B formats.

 Reminder – if you want a book in audio or ebook format through your local library, try asking!
 Services like Libby and Hoopla may have the title but your library might not know that LGBTQ patrons want access.